Descanonge/filefinder/docs/source/usage.rst

         "param_%(param:fmt=.1f)/%(Y)/variable_%(Y)-%(m)-%(d).nc"
     )

-The parts that vary from file to file are indicated in the pattern by a group within parentheses, preceded by a percent sign.
+The parts that vary from file to file are indicated in the pattern by parentheses, preceded by a percent sign.
+Within the parentheses are specifications for a :class:`~filefinder.group.Group`, that will handle creating the regular expression to find files and formatting values appropriately.

 .. important::